dbt-labs/dbt-fusion/README.md

 <details>
   <summary><i>How is dbt Fusion different from dbt Core?</i></summary>

   The dbt Fusion engine is a ground-up rewrite of dbt Core, with many additional capabilities.

   *Things that are the same:*
   * The YML authoring format including profiles, configuration, seeds, data tests, and unit tests
   * The materialization libraries
-  * dbt's library managemenet system (although `dbt deps` are installed automatically)
+  * dbt's library management system (although `dbt deps` are installed automatically)

   *Additional capabilities provided by Fusion:*
   * All new Arrow Database Connector (ADBC) drivers for faster data transfers and unified connection handling
   * A language server and corresponding VS-Code extension (compatible with Cursor) for ease of development
   * Multi-dialect SQL compilation, validation, & static analysis
   * Standalone distribution.
 No JVM, or python required.
   * Automatic installation of dependencies, whether that's a dbt package, or database driver
   * dbt code-signed & secure distributions
 </details>